vacp2p/rfc/specs/waku/v2/waku-v2.md

 **Economic Spam resistant**: We aim to enable an incentivized spam protection technique at the `WakuRelay` by using rate limiting nullifiers.
 Mode details on this can be found in  [Waku RLN Relay](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-rln-relay.md).
 In this new version, peers are limited to a certain rate of messaging per epoch and an immediate financial penalty is enforced for spammers who break this rate.

-**Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial node exhausts a node in the `store` protocol by making a large number of queries (even redundant queries) thus making the node unavailable to the rest of the system.
-DoS attack is to be mitigated through accounting model as provided by [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
-In a nutshell, peers have to pay for the service they obtain from each other, which means, in terms of `store` protocol, the querying node will be charged for the history messages that it queries from other nodes.
+**Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial node exhausts a node's service capacity (e.g., by making a large number of requests) and makes the node unavailable to the rest of the system.
+DoS attack is to be mitigated through accounting model as described in [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
+In a nutshell, peers have to pay for the service they obtain from each other.
 In addition to incentivizing the service provider, accounting also makes DoS attacks costly for malicious peers.
-By the accounting model, we aim at protecting service availability in `WakuStore` and `WakuFilter`.
+Accounting model can be used in `WakuStore` and `WakuFilter` to protect against DoS attacks.